In Depth Baby Product Reviews Led by a Pediatrician

 Overall Comfort

-Both the Spectra S1 Plus and Spectra S2 Plus earned top marks as the most comfortable pumps.
-While the breast flanges are plastic, they fit well without pinching, and the pumps have a wide range of power levels and speed cycles, with modes for massage and expression.
+The Spectra S1 Plus and Spectra S2 Plus earned top marks for comfort.
+While the flanges are plastic, they fit well without pinching, and the pumps have a wide range of power levels and speed cycles, with modes for massage and expression.
 Our lactating tester moms noted that the Spectras most closely mimic the natural feel of a breastfeeding baby.
-The Haakaa Gen 1 ranks low in the comfort metric.
-The cushy silicone material is a one-size-fits-all 30mm flange that might not work for all breast shapes and sizes.
-The Medela Harmony with Flex also falls short.
-The pump has a single 24mm flange, and our search for other sizes proved fruitless.
+Alternatively, the Haakaa Gen 1 ranks low for comfort.

 While testing the Medela Harmony with Flex, it felt less hand-friendly, especially compared to other manual pumps.